Spring Is Coming

 Spring Is Coming was a concert that occurred in Pyongyang, North Korea, on April 1 and 3, 2018.
 It included numerous South Korean performers, and was described as an important event in the 2018 thaw in the North Korea–South Korea relations.

 Background

 North Korea's musical ensemble Samjiyon Orchestra had its second performance in Seoul, South Korea on February 11, 2018.
 On this night, K-pop girl group Girls' Generation member Seohyun surprised the audience by making an appearance on the stage.

 The event has been described as the first South Korean musical performance in the North in "over a decade".
 The previous South Korean performance in the North took place in 2005, with a solo concert by Cho Yong-pil.
 The Spring Is Coming concert was described as a "reciprocal cultural visit" after North Korea sent performers to the South.
-In particular, North Korea's Samjiyon Orchestra gave several concerts coinciding with the 2018 Winter Olympics, including a concert in Seoul on February 11, attended by North Korean leader's sister Kim Yo-jong and South Korean President Moon Jae-in.
+In particular, North Korea's Samjiyon Orchestra gave several concerts coinciding with the 2018 Winter Olympics, including a concert in Seoul on February 11, attended by North Korean leader's sister and, at the time, Deputy Director of the Propaganda and Agitation Department Kim Yo-jong and South Korean President Moon Jae-in.